nyingimaina/profiling/README.md

 ```

 -   `EnableTiming: true`: Profiling is enabled.
--   `EnableTiming: false`: Profiling is disabled, and the services will be registered without the proxy, incurring no performance overhead.
+-   `EnableTiming: false`: Profiling is disabled, and services will be registered without the proxy, incurring no performance overhead.

 ### 4. Configure Your Services